 MEET HAYDEN PADDON - MITO AMBASSADOR

 Hayden is the Lead Driver for Paddon Rallysport with Hyundai and has had a successful history in racing.
-He supports two MITO graduates on his crew and has given the opportunity for working apprentices in the automotive industry to join him for race days in 2022.
+Hayden employs two MITO graduates on his crew and since 2022 has given MITO apprentices the opportunity to join him on rally days to get a taste of the lifestyle.

 PARTNERSHIP WITH MITO